Interference Resurrection of the $\tau$ Dipole through Quantum Tomography: Spin Correlations and Quantum Tomography

 where $m_{\ell\ell}^2 = (p_{\ell}+p_{\bar \ell})^2$ is the di-lepton invariant mass squared, $\alpha$ an appropriate coupling constant, $\beta_\ell = \sqrt{1-4m_{\ell}^2/(m_{\ell \bar \ell}^2)}$ is the $\ell$ velocity and $\Omega$ the solid angle defined by the direction $\mathbf{k}$.
 On the other hand, the probability of the spin measurement on $\ell$ having the outcome $(s_{\ell})$ can be obtained from the reduced density matrix, defined by tracing out the $\bar \ell$ spin d.o.f.:

 As we saw in the previous subsection, the probabilities of the spin measurements on a single particle, and thus also their correlations, depend not only on the matrix element squared, but also on the interference between matrix elements with different spin structures.
-Differently, the initial d.o.f.~are in a classical admixture and do not interfere quantum mechanically.
+In contrast, the initial d.o.f.~are in a classical admixture and do not interfere.

-At this point, one can normalise the spin-density matrix as $\rho=R/\textrm{Tr}[R]$ to obtain a density matrix.
+At this point, one can normalise the spin-density matrix as $\rho=R/\textrm{Tr}[R]$ to obtain a proper density matrix.
 We can now expand $\rho$ in the same form as the spin-production matrix (note the absence of tildes)

 If the initial state is composite, like at a $pp$ collider, the full density matrix can be factorised as a classical ensemble of the individual partonic contributions, weighted by the luminosity function $I_q$~\cite{Afik:2020onf}: